niklas2020/Lithium/README.md

 Contributing to Lithium

 Don't use the issue tracker for support questions.
-Use the #coward-help channel on the Discord Server Reporting a Bug
+Use the #bug-report channel on the Discord Server Reporting a Bug

 Submit a bug report.
 Make it clear what the issue is.